tele-rotation in radiology

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

-You will read and interpret images from 6 PM to 3 AM Monday through Sunday.
+With both preceptors, you will read and interpret images from 6 PM to 3 AM Monday through Sunday.
 Initially, you will be exposed to the basics with a focus on understanding human anatomy and pathology through imaging.
 You will gain a deeper knowledge of different imaging modalities (x-rays, ultrasound, CT, MRI, mammogram, nuclear medicine, etc.), and the appropriate use of these modalities in specific clinical situations.
 You will be expected to solidify what you see and learn by focused reading.

 With increased knowledge and confidence, you may be in position to take on increasing responsibility for image interpretation, especially of basic studies.
 You will be asked to keep case logs of imaging studies you have encountered and submit these on a regular basis to ensure that you are making progress in your learning.
 Case logs will include type of study, body part, history, findings, and impression.